 Make sure to share this article if you found it helpful.

-We dive deep into your rights as a woman at work in The Mamattorney Academy, which offers expert legal education, videos, attorney-drafted SCRIPTS, community, workshops, and monthly live calls.
-This Academy was created for all women who work, with sections on expanded state-specific rights where applicable.
-The Academy will tell you exactly which laws apply to your situation and will teach you how to strategically use those laws as a tool to set healthy boundaries at work and get paid your worth.
+We dive deep into your rights as a woman at work in The Liberated Mother Portal, which offers expert legal education, videos, attorney-drafted SCRIPTS, community, workshops, and monthly live calls.
+This membership was created for all women who work, with sections on expanded state-specific rights where applicable.
+The Portal will tell you exactly which laws apply to your situation and will teach you how to strategically use those laws as a tool to set healthy boundaries at work and get paid your worth.

 I’m on a mission to educate every woman on her rights at work.
 You probably have more rights than you think you do.
 You CAN advocate for yourself in a way that is well-received and protected.
 You CAN successfully combine a family life with your job.
 You do NOT have to compromise your health, your time at home, or your career growth.
 You just need to know your rights, and how to use them.
 Join us.